 Review this document daily.
 Update it when needed.

 Have a why that makes you cry.
 It’s really important.
 Without a big why, you won’t make it through your recruiting slump.

 Do you ever watch baseball?
 I’m not a huge fan, but I do enjoy watching a good game.
 If you’re a baseball fan, you’ve probably heard of players being in a hitting slump.
 Basically, they’ve gone weeks (normally 10-20 or more games) where they haven’t had any hits.
 They just can’t get a hit.

 I’ve listened to several players talk about what it’s like to be in a hitting slump.
 Almost all of them will tell you that the only way to get out of their slump is to keep swinging the bat.
 If you swing the bat enough, SOMETHING good will eventually happen.

 There you have it folks.
-These are three things I do when I am in a recruiting slump in my MLM Business.
+These are my best tips on how to get out of a recruiting slump in your MLM Business.
 None of this is rocket science, but it helps me a lot.
-I hope you will leverage these three things and try them in your own network marketing business, especially if you are in a recruiting slump.
+I hope you will leverage these ideas and try them in your own network marketing business, especially if you are in a recruiting slump.

 Also, I’d love to hear from you.
-What do you do when you are in a recruiting slump in your network marketing business?
+What do you do when you are in a recruiting slump in your MLM Business?
 Leave a comment below to let me know what you think.
 Thanks.